 A context for strategy development.
 This item calls for basic information on the planning process and for information on all key influences, risks, challenges, and other requirements that might affect your organization’s future opportunities and directions—taking as long term a view as appropriate and possible from the perspectives of your organization, the health care industry, and your marketplace.
 This approach is intended to provide a thorough and realistic context for developing a patient-, other customer-, and market-focused strategy to guide ongoing decision making, resource allocation, and overall management.

 Competitive leadership.
 This item emphasizes competitive leadership in health care services, which usually depends on operational effectiveness.
-Competitive leadership requires a view of the future that includes not only the markets in which you provide health care services but also how it competes and collaborates in providing services.
+Competitive leadership requires a view of the future that includes not only the markets or segments in which you compete but also how you compete and collaborate in providing services.
 How to compete and collaborate presents many options and requires that you understand your organization’s and your competitors’ and collaborators’ strengths and weaknesses.
 Deciding how to compete and collaborate also involves decisions on taking intelligent risks in order to gain or retain market leadership.
 Although no specific time horizons are included, the thrust of this item is sustained competitive leadership.